IrohXu/IrohXu/README.md

 ### 📫 Research Update

-I join a Steath-mode start-up as Research Scientist recently.
+I join a steath-mode start-up and work as Research Scientist recently.

 ### ⚡️ A quick introduction